 There are three new data points output by the router at each route point: Roll, Vertical Acceleration and Slamming Incidence.

 Roll is the root-mean-square (RMS) roll amplitude in degrees.
 When roll motions are large, moving around the boat and performing tasks becomes difficult.
 Objects not strapped down are likely to move.
 A roll RMS limit of 4 degrees is often used for safely moving around the boat and completing tasks.
 Roll tends to be largest in beam seas.
+For sailing yachts, which have a heel angle, roll is the change in heel angle due to the waves.

 Vertical acceleration is the root-mean-square vertical acceleration in 'g's' (1.0 = Earth's gravity 9.81 m/s^2) Vertical acceleration is a good indicator for the potential for the crew to get sea sick.
 The algorithm takes into account the primary, secondary and tertiary swells to calculate the overall vertical acceleration for the boat.
 The higher the acceleration, the more likely the crew will get sea sick.